FabricMC/fabric-docs/contributing.md

 ### Code Snippets {#snippets}

 When adding code blocks to pages, you should place it within the [`ExampleMod`](#develop) and reference parts of it with [snippets](https://vitepress.dev/guide/markdown#import-code-snippets).

 Snippet labels should be descriptive, because that helps with maintaining them in the future.
+Snippets should also be copyable as-is, so for instance all open brackets should be closed.

 For example:

 ::: tabs